pkrumins/dnode/README.markdown

 .connect(...)
 -------------

 Connect to a remote dnode service.
-Pass in a port, host, block, or options object in any order.
+Pass in a port, host, UNIX domain socket path, block, or options object in any order.
 The block function if present will be executed with the remote object and the connection object once the remote object is ready.

 You can reconnect when the connection is refused or drops by passing in a `reconnect` option as the number of milliseconds to wait between reconnection